 By March 1915 Levien had secured premises for a New Zealand Ordnance Depot and warehouse at No. 12 Rue de la Porte Rosette and a warehouse at Shed 43, Alexandra Docks.
 From these premises, the New Zealand Forces would be provided support before and during the Dardanelles campaign.
 The Australians established a similar Depot at Mustapha Barracks and in No 12 Bond Store on Alexandra Docks.

-The invasion fleet loaded with the ANZAC, British and French concentrated off the Island of Lemnos from April 10.
-The Assault would be at two locations on the morning of 25 April.
+The invasion fleet loaded with the ANZAC, British and French concentrated off the Island of Lemnos from 10 April.
+The assault would be at two locations on the morning of 25 April.
 The British 29th Division would land at Cape Helles on the southern tip of the Gallipoli Penisula, and the ANZACs at locations on the west coast of the Peninsular that would become known as ANZAC Cove.
-The division of the landing force made the concept of having the ‘Umsinga’ as the offshore ordnance Depot unworkable.
-To rectify the situation, the ‘SS Anglo Indian’ became the second floating Ordnance Depot.
-Half the stocks of the ‘Umsinga’ were cross-loaded to the ‘Anglo Indian’ on the night of 23/24 April, with British Ordnance Officer Major Basil Hill appointed as Chief Ordnance Officer on the Anglo Indian, along with with haft the AOC men from the “Umsinga”.
+The Division of the landing force made the concept of having the ‘Umsinga’ as the offshore ordnance Depot unworkable.
+To rectify the situation, the ‘S.S.
+Anglo Indian’ became the second floating Ordnance Depot.
+Half the stocks of the ‘Umsinga’ were cross-loaded to the ‘Anglo Indian’ on the night of 23/24 April, with British Ordnance Officer Major Basil Hill appointed as Chief Ordnance Officer on the Anglo Indian, along with haft the AOC men from the “Umsinga”.

 The 1st Australian Divison started landing at around 4 am on the morning of 25 April, followed by the Australian and New Zealand Division several hours later.
 Soon after the beachhead was secured but still under considerable enemy fire, the ‘Anglo Indian’ drew close to the shore and started to cross-load Ammunition and other Ordnance Stores for transfer to an Ordnance dump established at the southern end of the beach.
 Lt Col J.G Austin, the 1st Australian Division DADOS, supervised the unloading of the lighters into the Ordnance dump and established forward ammunition dumps close to the front lines.